Companhia Siderúrgica Nacional: Inflation and Interest Rate Risks

 High inflation rates have in the past had negative effects on the Brazilian economy and CSN's business.
 During 2002, the Central Bank raised Brazil's base interest rate by a total of 7.5% to 26.5% as a result of the growing economic crisis in Argentina, one of Brazil's primary trading partners, the lower level of growth of the U.S. economy and the economic uncertainty caused by the Brazilian presidential elections, among other factors.
 During 2003, the Central Bank decreased Brazil's interest rate from 26.5% to 16.5%, reflecting the good momentum and inflation stability in line with the Central Bank's inflation target.
 During 2004, the Central Bank increased Brazil's base interest rate by 1.25% to 17.75%, on concerns that growth in Brazil's gross domestic product could jeopardize the inflation target.

 Competition

 The main competition of CSN in Brazil are Arcelor Brazil, Metallurgica Gerdau, Companhia Siderúrgica Paulista (COSIPA), Usiminas and CST-Brazil.

-The primary competitive factors in the domestic market include quality, price, payment terms and customer service.
-Although CSN competes with other integrated Brazilian steel mills, it has not experienced significant import competition in Brazil from foreign steel companies.
-Several foreign steel companies, however, are significant investors in Brazilian steel mills.

-CSN has these competitive advantages over its Brazilian competitors: